 Then, a friend invited me to try downhill mountain biking.
 The sport works like this: You ride a ski lift to the top of a hill or mountain, and then cruise down a prepared singletrack trail.
 I was skeptical.
 After all, I had seen people racing down the trails at resorts, fully decked out in full-body padding that suggested perhaps jousting was also part of the fun.
 (For what it’s worth, I donned a helmet, biking gloves, elbow pads, and knee/shin guards, as well as eye protection.
 There are also protective jackets you can wear, but I only suited up in that for a picture.)

-I didn’t want my fear to keep me from a good time, so I signed up for the beginner’s package at Evolution Bike Park at Crested Butte Mountain Resort (CBMR), which includes a bike rental, lift ticket, and two hours of expert instruction.
+I didn’t want my fear to keep me from a good time, so I signed up for the beginner’s package at Crested Butte Mountain Bike Park (formerly Evolution Bike Park) at Crested Butte Mountain Resort (CBMR), which included a bike rental, lift ticket, and two hours of expert instruction.
 By the time my stomach reminded me about lunch, I was hooked.
 Downhill mountain biking was not what I had expected: I felt in control but, as I rolled through dips and over small hills, I also felt free—I was experiencing what my guide, Woody Lindenmeyr, called “the flow.”
 I’m no hard-core athlete, but with Lindenmeyr’s expert tips and techniques (and the occasional reminder to breathe while I was riding), I ended the experience flush with excitement and without any trace of fear.

 The biggest perk to downhill mountain biking is the lift, which Lindenmeyr says can be beneficial to someone honing their skills.
 “With the lift, you can have repetition to practice without expending all your energy on the uphill,” he says.
 And that practice is important.
 “All the technical aspects of riding are in downhill.
 You can learn to uphill in an hour—downhill can take days.”